knative/docs/serving/updating-existing-app.md

 Refresh the original route (http://route-demo.default.YOUR_CUSTOM_DOMAIN.com) a few times to verify that no traffic is being routed to v1 of the app.

-We added a name to the first version of the app, so you can now access it at http://v1.route-demo.default.YOUR_CUSTOM_DOMAIN.com.
+We added a named route to v1 of the app, so you can now access it at http://v1.route-demo.default.YOUR_CUSTOM_DOMAIN.com.